Phenix City, Alabama: 2020 census

 As of the 2020 United States census, there were 38,816 people, 14,716 households, and 9,170 families residing in the city.

 Time zone

 Unlike the rest of Alabama which lies in the Central Time Zone, Phenix City's proximity to the larger city of neighboring Columbus, Georgia, located in the Eastern Time Zone, and its strong economic links leads Phenix City (including its municipal government) and localities within a 10–15 mi radius (such as Smiths Station) to observe Eastern Time on a de facto basis.

 Media

 There are three radio stations licensed in Phenix City: WHTY (1460 AM), WURY-LP (97.1 FM), & WGSY (100.1 FM).

+Transportation

+Phenix City Express provides local bus service on two routes in the city connecting with METRA Transit System in Columbus.